Site navigation

 EU trade and development policy

-- Implement the EU's new GSP preferential trade scheme, reformed in the wake of the Trade, Growth and Development Communication, which increases the focus of EU unilateral preferences on developing countries most in need, in sectors where they need them.
+The EU's GSP preferential trade scheme entered into force in January 2014.
+It increases the focus of EU unilateral preferences on developing countries most in need in sectors where they need them.

 More on Development